-Grizzly Organic Hemp Pellets are marketed as a joint supplement, however, they are equally as effective as other Grizzly organic hemp products when it comes to anxiety, so for an older dog, they’re a great solution.
-Plus, if you’re like me and trying to cut down on the number of unnecessary chemicals in your home, you’ll love that hemp treats like this has the NASC (National Animal Support Counsel) seal of quality which essentially means it’s a safely produced and trusted supplement.
+Grizzly Organic Hemp Pellets are marketed as a joint supplement.
+However, they are equally as effective as other Grizzly organic hemp products when it comes to anxiety, so for an older dog, they’re a great solution.
+Plus, if you’re like me and trying to cut down on the number of unnecessary chemicals in your home, you’ll love that hemp treats like this have the NASC (National Animal Support Counsel) seal of quality, which essentially means it’s a safely produced and trusted supplement.

 3. Bach Rescue Remedy Pet Dropper

-To use Rescue Remedy, you can feed a few drops of the solution on your dog’s food, treats, or in their water, or you can rub the solution onto the tips of your dog’s ears.
+To use Rescue Remedy, you can feed a few drops of the solution on your dog’s food or treats or in their water, or you can rub the solution onto the tips of your dog’s ears.
 When we first used it, we opted for the ears (just in case of digestive issues!)
 When we got no results from using the formula on his ears, we tried applying the solution to treats.
-Fortunately, Jet had no digestive trouble after ingesting the drops but unfortunately, he also had no relief from his anxiety either.
+Fortunately, Jet had no digestive trouble after ingesting the drops, but unfortunately, he also had no relief from his anxiety either.

 What I will say about Rescue Remedy is that if your dog has severe anxiety or separation anxiety, don’t pin all your hope on this formula being your saving grace; in fact, I’d recommend trying one of the other products instead.